denpamusic/laravel-bitcoinrpc/README.md

 Documentation is available [here](https://laravel-bitcoinrpc.denpa.pro/).

 ## Requirements
-* PHP 7.1 or higher
+* PHP 8.0 or higher
-* Laravel 5.2 or higher
+* Laravel 9.0 or higher

-_For PHP 5.6 and 7.0 use [laravel-bitcoinrpc v1.2.8](https://github.com/denpamusic/laravel-bitcoinrpc/releases/tag/v1.2.8)._
+_For PHP 5.6 to 7.0 use [laravel-bitcoinrpc v1.2.8](https://github.com/denpamusic/laravel-bitcoinrpc/releases/tag/v1.2.8)._
+_For PHP 7.0 to 7.4 use [laravel-bitcoinrpc v1.2.8](https://github.com/denpamusic/laravel-bitcoinrpc/releases/tag/v1.2.11)._

 ## License
 This product is distributed under the [MIT license](https://github.com/denpamusic/laravel-bitcoinrpc/blob/master/LICENSE).